appcelerator-archive/titanium-code-processor/plugins/ti-api-require-finder/README.md

-Require Finder Plugin
+Ti API Require Finder Plugin
 =====================

 ## Overview

 The Require Finder plugin finds all files/modules that were required by the project.
-It depends on the Require Provider plugin.
+It depends on the Ti API provider plugin.

 ## Options